hgcl/clara-le/pages/notes/generational-labels.md

 ---
+template: /templates/blog-posts.html
+buildScript: "/scripts/formatPostDate.js"
 title: "Generational labels"
-modified: "2021-10-24"
+dateModified: "2021-10-24"
-created: "2021-10-24"
+dateCreated: "2021-10-24"
 excerpt: "The dividing lines between generations are a figment of our collective imagination."
 ---

-In his article[^]Joe Pinsker, [‘Gen Z’ Only Exists in Your Head](https://www.theatlantic.com/family/archive/2021/10/millennials-gen-z-boomers-generations-are-fake/620390/), The Atlantic, 2021.[^^], Joe Pinsker summaries the points made by sociologist Philip Cohen.
+In his article[^1], Joe Pinsker summaries the points made by sociologist Philip Cohen.

 First of all, labels are imprecise and inaccurate as they "steer every conversation toward generalization, fairly or not".